 Faena Art - Miami

-Faena announces a series of new site-sensitive commissions in public areas of the Faena District Miami Beach.
+A series of site-sensitive commissions in public areas of the Faena District Miami Beach.
 Immersive, site-sensitive commissions by international artists Phillip K. Smith III, Studio Drift, Peter Tunney, and artistic interventions on the Faena Forum’s façade by Miami-based artist Kelly Breez, collective Coral Morphologic, and Argentine artist Martin Borini, will activate the Faena District.

 Alan Faena explains, “We have redefined the way we live in cities by building a strong community anchored in art and culture.
 The Faena District is envisioned as a space for a multiplicity of voices and artistics practices.
 For this edition of Miami Art Week we are proud to present artists working on a range of media in public space.”